Danogo/Omnifood/README.md

 # OMNIFOOD

-Simple webpage based on project from Jonas's Schmedtmann course
+Example of webpage for food delivery company based on project from Jonas's Schmedtmann course - Responsive Websites with HTML5 and CSS3